-- Being run by Surrey County Council, working with the Surrey Heartlands Partnership and The Information Lab.
+- Run by Surrey County Council, working with the Surrey Heartlands Integrated Care System and The Information Lab.

-- Aiming to improve how data can inform decision making about the integration of services and changes to clinical pathways within Surrey Heartlands.
+- Aimed to improve how data can inform decision making about the integration of services and changes to clinical pathways.

 For more information about this project, please contact Julie George, Consultant in Public Health, Surrey County Council.